 After purchasing the Stone House property Jacob, Evaline, the boys Joseph and James, and their slaves lived and worked there for approximately the next six years.
 By 1839 a daughter named Sarah E. Mytinger was born to Jacob and Evaline.
 We speculate that the Mytinger-Watson family lived in the log side, and on the second floor of the stone side.
 This would have left the first floor of the stone side for Jacob to use as his shop while the slaves lived in the detached kitchen in the rear of the house.
 (That detached kitchen is mentioned in a later deed from 1843, and will be discussed more hereafter.)
-In 1836 Jacob’s father Daniel passed away and his household furnishings were finally sold off and recorded in court records on 3 February 1840.
-The public records of this estate sale show that Jacob and his sister Catherine were present at that sale and that they purchased items that had belonged to their late father.
+In 1836 Jacob’s father Daniel passed away without a will and his household furnishings were finally sold off and recorded in court records on 3 February 1840.
+The public records of this estate sale show that Jacob and his mother Catherine Mytinger were present at that sale and that they purchased items that had belonged to Jacob’s father.
 Among these items, Jacob purchased one large cupboard, two candlesticks, a large Bible, a pair of salt cellars, four books, and a few other small items.
 A few months after the time Daniel Mytinger’s estate sale was being recorded, others records (including the 1840 census) indicate that Jacob, his wife and their children had already moved to Romney, in Hampshire County, now West Virginia.
 Jacob’s brother Daniel Mytinger Jr. had moved there earlier and it is likely that Jacob was trying to take economic advantage of the newly completed “Northwestern Turnpike” that ran through Romney between Winchester and Parkersburg (now West Virginia), on the Ohio River.
 (Currently this is the stretch of U.S. Route 50 between those two towns.)
 The deed recording the sale of the Stone House in July 1840 to a Blacksmith named Robert C. Miller indicates the Myingers made a healthy profit of $250.
 That yield was the same amount they had paid for it back in 1834.
 In short, the Myingers had doubled their money in six years.